JFLXCLOUD/NeXroll/README.md

 ---

-NeXroll is a Windows-ready Plex preroll management system with a modern web UI, an optional Windows Service, and a lightweight system tray app.
+NeXroll is a Windows-ready preroll management system with a modern web UI, an optional Windows Service, and a lightweight system tray app.
 All executables are self‑contained (no Python required on user machines), and a single installer configures everything end‑to‑end.

 Web UI: http://localhost:9393